nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. A multi-step command to add a person to the booking system
     1. Prerequisites: list all persons using the `list_person` command.
 A person with the same email address and/or phone number cannot already exist.
 If it is present as a record in the system, delete it.

-    2. Test case: `add_person n/John Doe` followed by `johnd@example.com `<br>
+    1. Test case: `add_person n/John Doe` <br>
+       Expected: The command should be successfully parsed and a prompt should appear asking for email address input.

+    1. Test case: `add_person n/112`<br>
-       Expected: There should be an error stating that the booking command is invalid.
-This is due to a missing phone number.
+       Expected: There should be an error stating that the command is invalid as names must only contain alphabetic characters and spaces.

-    3. Test case: `add_person n/John Doe` followed by `johnd@`<br>
+    1. Test case: `add_person John Doe` <br>
-       Expected: There should be an error stating that the booking command is invalid.
-This is due to the wrong format of the email, and a missing phone number.
+       Expected: There should be an error stating that the command format is invalid.
+This is because the name prefix `n/` must precede the name.

-    4. Test case: `add_person n/John Doe` followed by `johnd@example.com` followed by `98765432` <br>
-       Expected: A new person by the name John Doe, with email address johnd@example.com and phone number 98765432 is added into the booking system.

-    5. Test case: `add_person n/John Doe` followed by `johnd@example.com` followed by `98765432` followed by `student`<br>
-      Expected: A new person by the name John Doe, with email address johnd@example.com, phone number 98765432 and tag student is added into the booking system.
+    1. If prompt is for email address, test case: `johndoe@gmail.com`<br>
+       Expected: The command should be succesfully parsed and a prompt should appear asking for email address input.

+    1. If initial prompt has been successfully parsed, test case: `exit_prompt`
+       Expected: The multi-step command should terminate and exit, and users can now input other commands.

 ### G.3 Adding a venue